shshshshshan/tic-tac-toe/README.md

 The player versus computer mode have not been implemented a difficulty settings yet and the default difficulty is set to hardest.
 The player versus player is pretty simple.
 Player 1 is token 'X' and Player 2 is token 'O'.

-If you wish to ask for a pull request, feel free.

 Claim:
 The author of this repository own full ownership of the code but not the idea of the program.
 The contents, documentation, and everything inside is written by the author and the author only.